Requirements for Neurofeedback Certification

 Certification by Prior Experience

-Appropriately licensed health care professionals who can demonstrate at least 100 ce hours and 3,000 patient/client hours may apply for this option.
+Appropriately licensed health care professionals who can demonstrate at least 100 ce hours and 3,000 patient/client hours across a minimum of 5 years may use this option.

 Technician certification